FusionAuth/fusionauth-site/site/_posts/2022-11-23-nextjs-and-fusionauth-passwordless.md

 docker-compose up
 ```

-This configuration uses a publicly available `.env` file to configure FusionAuth, which contains hard-coded database passwords.
+This configuration uses a publicly available `.env` file containing hard-coded database passwords to configure FusionAuth.
 This is not recommended for production use.

 ### Configuring FusionAuth